-15.1 Clearing and Settlement - Subsection 13.1(1) of the Instrument requires all trades executed through a marketplace to be reported and settled through a clearing agency.
+15.1 Subsection 13.1(1) of the Instrument requires all trades executed through a marketplace to be reported and settled through a clearing agency.
 Subsections 13.1(2) and (3) of the Instrument require that an ATS and its subscriber enter into an agreement that specifies which entity will report and settle the trades of securities.
-If the subscriber is registered as a dealer under securities legislation, the ATS, the subscriber or an agent for the subscriber that is a member of a clearing agency may report and settle trades.
-If the subscriber is not registered as a dealer under securities legislation, either the ATS or an agent for the subscriber that is a clearing member of a clearing agency may report and settle trades.
-The subscriber that is a clearing member of a clearing agency may report and settle trades.
+If the subscriber is registered as a dealer under securities legislation, the ATS, the subscriber or an agent for the subscriber is not registered as a dealer under securities legislation, either the ATS or an agent for the subscriber that is a clearing member of a clearing member of a clearing agency may report and settle trades.
+The ATS or an agent for the subscriber that is a clearing member of a clearing agency may report and settle trades.
 The ATS is responsible for ensuring that an agreement with the subscriber is in place before any trade is executed for the subscriber.
 If the agreement is not in place at the time of the execution of the trade, the ATS is responsible for clearing and settling that trade if a default occurs.